Optimizing Age-of-Information in Adversarial and Stochastic Environments: AoI Minimization in Adversarial Environments

-On the other hand, observe that the \textsf{Max}-user $M_i$ experiences \textsf{Bad} Channels throughout the $i$\textsuperscript{th} super interval.
-This is true, as otherwise, the \textsf{Max}-user would have successfully received a packet under the \textsf{CMA} policy, thus ending the $i$\textsuperscript{th} super-interval.
-Hence, the cost incurred by the \textsf{OPT} policy during the $i$\textsuperscript{th} super-interval may be lower bounded as:
+On the other hand, observe that the user $M_i$ must experience \textsf{Bad} channels throughout the $i$\textsuperscript{th} super-interval generated by the \textsf{CMA} policy.
+This is true, as otherwise, the user $M_i$ would have successfully received a packet under the \textsf{CMA} policy, which, by design, always schedules a packet transmission to the \textsf{Max-user} irrespective of its location.
+Hence, the cost incurred by the \textsf{OPT} policy during the $i$\textsuperscript{th} super-interval may be lower bounded by the cost of the user $M_i$ as follows:

-In the above, the lower-bound to the cost incurred by $M_i$ is obtained by considering that its age increases \emph{linearly} under any policy throughout the $i$\textsuperscript{th} super interval, starting from the minimum age of at least $1$.
+In the above, the lower-bound to the cost incurred by $M_i$ is obtained using the fact that, due to successive \textsf{Bad} channels, its age increases \emph{linearly} under any policy (including \textsf{OPT}) throughout the $i$\textsuperscript{th} super interval, starting from the minimum age of at least one.
 Finally, the total cost incurred during the entire horizon of length $T$ is obtained by summing up the cost incurred in the constituent super-intervals.
 Hence, from Eqns.\ \eqref{CMA1} and \eqref{COPT1}, the competitive ratio $\eta^{\textsf{CMA}}$ of the \textsf{CMA} policy may be upper bounded as:

-\paragraph{Peak-AoI} The proof proceeds essentially in the same way as the Average Age case.
-Using proposition \ref{max_upper_bound}, the total cost $C_i^{\textsf{CMA}}$ incurred by the \textsf{CMA} policy during the $i$\textsuperscript{th} super-interval may be upper-bounded as:
+\paragraph{Peak AoI} The proof proceeds essentially in the same way as the Average Age case.
+Using proposition \ref{max_upper_bound}, the total cost $C_i^{\textsf{CMA}}$ incurred by the \textsf{CMA} policy during the $i$\textsuperscript{th} super-interval may be upper bounded as: